Skip to main content

 Gray Box

 In a gray box penetration test, also known as a translucent box test, you have only limited information about the target.
-Usually this takes the form of login credentials.
-Gray box testing is useful to help understand the level of access a privileged user could gain and the potential damage they could cause.
+It includes both external and internal aspects of the system but with some inside knowledge like architectural diagrams or login credentials.

 White Box

-In a white box test, you have full knowledge of the target environment, including the systems, networks, operating systems, IP addresses, source code, and more.
+In a white box test, you have full knowledge of the target environment, including the systems, networks, operating systems, IP addresses and source code.
 Having this knowledge reduces the cost and time of the test, as you don’t need to involve any reconnaissance to ascertain target information.
 This type of test is a simulation of an internal attack.
-The purpose of white box testing is to identify potential weaknesses in various areas such as logical vulnerabilities, potential security exposures, security misconfigurations, poorly written development code, and lack-of-defensive measures.

 Penetration Testing Methodologies